MPC Wallets: Your Complete Guide [2025]

 Other Notable MPC Wallet Providers

-Acquired by PayPal in 2021, Curv Wallet uses cloud-based MPC infrastructure that has been adopted by renowned companies like Franklin Templeton Investments and eToro.
+• Selling point: Curv is the first cloud-based institutional MPC wallet in the market, and its cryptographic infrastructure has been adopted by renowned companies like Franklin Templeton Investments and eToro.

 Qredo